 The discussions are planned in two phases:

 In Phase 1, companies’ views/comments are collected, on the generally analysis and potential open issues in section 2 (i.e., do they agree to those issues or do they see any other issues that need to be discussed) and also on spec impact analysis in section 3.
 The deadline for Phase 1 is end of Dec.
 8th, 2021, UTC time.
+Please find summary after each question and also an overall summary may have been added in the end of ph1 section.

 In Phase 2, companies’ views/comments are collected regarding how to address the issues that have been identified through Phase 1 discussions and how to modify the specifications.
 The deadline is end of Dec.16th, 2021, UTC time.